 Taxi meters

-Taxi meters are also important to ensure trip-level data is recorded and reported under the Board’s Data Requirements(495 KB) to which all taxi licensees must adhere.
+Taxi meters are also important to ensure comprehensive and accurate trip-level data is recorded and reported under the Board’s Data Requirements(495 KB), to which all taxi licensees must adhere.

 Relevant legislation